nextinfinity/streamshore-backend/README.md

 This is the backend for Streamshore, a web application for synchronized YouTube video playback.
 Streamshore's backend is written in Elixir, and contains support for video playback syncing, live chat, rooms, accounts, and more.

+Documentation for this repository is a work in progress.

 #### [Frontend Repository](https://github.com/sethmaxwl/streamshore)

 ## Running